-That gawd-awful embarrassing incident at the office …. the fight you had with your spouse last Tuesday …. the depressingly deflated bottom line on your 401K … Whatever it is, it’s driving you crazy and you can’t get it out of your mind.
+That gawd-awful embarrassing incident at the office …. the fight you had last Tuesday …. the bitching out from the boss … Whatever it is, it’s driving you crazy and you can’t get it out of your mind.
 You find yourself ruminating on it when you’re driving to work, stewing about it as you watch TV, replaying it endlessly when you’re trying to get to sleep.
 You just can’t stop thinking about it.

 Or can you?
 Yes, you can, but not by simply giving your brain an order.
 Here are four ways to stop thinking about something.

 1.Stop trying to forget about it.
 Realize that you can’t literally “get something out of your mind”.
 There’s no way to forget on demand, and you can’t “unthink” something you’ve thought.
 If you keep telling yourself to forget something, you’ll just burn it even more indelibly into your memory.
 Every time you order yourself to stop thinking about something you’re making that something more and more vivid and available to your imagination.
 Having a mental wrestling match with an unwanted thought is a sure-fire way to make it hang around.

 2. It’s all about replacement.
 The key to managing unwanted thoughts isn’t eviction, it’s replacement.
 You can only think one thought at a time, so every time you catch yourself thinking an unwanted thought, immediately start thinking about something else.
 ANYTHING else.